getyoti/yoti-node-sdk/README.md

     "yoti-node-sdk" : "1.0.0"
 }
 ```
-_We are not yet on NPM, so, for the moment, in order to use the SDK you need to clone this repo and run_ `npm link` _from the repo root.
-Finally run _`npm link yoti-node-sdk` _from your project directory._

 ## Client initialisation
 The YotiClient is the SDK entry point.
 To initialise it you need include the following snippet inside your endpoint initialisation section: